rande/python-element/docs/plugins/ngadmin.rst

 Angular Admin
 =============

-The plugin provides an AngularJS Admin to edit contains
+The plugin provides an AngularJS Admin to edit nodes.

 Configuration
 -------------